 The Secretary reviewed the open points of the action list.
 He announced that an open forum on research topics and another one for sharing issues on implementation of Regulation (EU) No 619/2011 will be soon activated on ENGLnet.
-He informed that J. Ovesna and N. Papazova volunteered to moderate the two fora.

 11. Outcome of the 33rd ENGL SC meeting (June 2017)